 Intermountain Healthcare Clinics

-If you received (or plan to receive) medical care in an Intermountain clinic, and need to make arrangements for financial assitance to help pay for necessary medical care, here is a directory of the centralized offices that provide assistance:
+If you received (or plan to receive) medical care in an Intermountain clinic, and need to make arrangements for financial assistance to help pay for necessary medical care, please contact us at 1-800-442-1128.

 How to Qualify

 Some services offer a discount for the uninsured and financial assistance is available for qualifying patients.
 Provision can also be made for some patients who experience catastrophic healthcare events.

 After patients provide information about household income, household size, expenses, and other personal circumstances, a cost of care compatible with the patient's ability to pay is determined.